 returned with a few school and wildlife groups and by myself to get photographs for the Ecosystem Guides book

 "Rainforest of tropical Australia", and to get footage for a series of

 documentaries.
-I was there most recently in February of 2013.
-I still see and photograph new species there every time.
+I haven't been there since February of 2013.
 Along with Possum Valley, it is still

 one of the best value wildlife rainforest accommodations in Australia...